tox-dev/filelock/docs/source/index.rst

     except filelock.Timeout:
         pass

+    # If you can not use the with statement, you can again use a try-final
+    # construct instead.
+    try:
+        lock.acquire()
+    except filelock.Timeout:
+        pass
+    else:
+        try:
+            pass
+        finally:
+            lock.release()

     # Please note, that you can acquire the lock multiple times without
     # blocking.
 The lock will count, how often it has been acquired and releases
     # the lock, as soon as the counter is 0.